Believe it or not, there’s a lot you can see with just one day in Paris.

 Spring for the tickets to the top floor, even if you’re afraid of heights like me.
 At 17 Euro it’s a steal and an experience you won’t soon forget.
 When you reach the ground, grab a crepe from one of the street vendors for the twilight walk back to your hotel.
 It’s the perfect way to cap off your jam-packed day in Paris.

 If you’ve only got one day in Paris, don’t fret.
 Following this easy itinerary, you can catch a glimpse at a lot of the main sights.
 How would you spend one day in Paris?
-Head on over to Facebook or Twitter and share your ideas!
+Share your ideas in the comments!

 Liked this post?
 Save this pic to pin it!